 For example, the "About" page Settings –> General.
 If you swipe once or twice on, say, your serial number or IMEI, iOS will think you're highlighting it.
 But swipe three or four times, and iOS will believe you are trying to hide it and will help you out by making it impossible to see.
 Sometimes it only takes two swipes.

-In "Passwords" (iOS 14) or "Passwords & Accounts" (iOS 13) in Settings, a screenshot removes the password from the page automatically — a nice security feature.
+In "Passwords" (iOS 14, iOS 15), "Passwords & Accounts" (iOS 12, iOS 13), or "Accounts & Passwords" (iOS 11) in Settings, a screenshot removes the password from the page automatically — a nice security feature.
 But you can also use three or four swipes to obfuscate the username.

 The pen tool in Markup, the icon at the far left, is a solid "marker."
-When set at 100% opacity, a single layer of pen covering in any color is enough to keep what's underneath it hidden from prying eyes and image editing tools.
+When set at 100% opacity, a single layer of the pen in any color is enough to hide what's underneath from prying eyes and image editing tools.

 You could also use another Markup tool to hide information.
 Instead of using the drawing tools, tap on the plus (+) sign in the bottom right, and choose one of the shapes available.
 Situate it over the text to be hidden, then tap the icon in the bottom left to see more options.